buildbuddy-io/buildbuddy/CONFIG.md

 # BuildBuddy Config File
 Buildbuddy is configured using a yaml-formatted configuration file.
 On startup, BuildBuddy reads this config file which is specified using the ```--config_file``` flag.
-This file is read at startup and then periodically re-read, althought some options like enabling or disabling a cache require a restart to take effect.
+The config file is periodically re-read, although some options like enabling or disabling a cache require a restart to take effect.

 You can edit this file with a text editor to configure BuildBuddy's behavior.
 Here are some sample configuration files that we've used in the past, and below that a detailed list of the config options and what they do.